ecidentity/integration-documentation/README.md

 * HTTP error code 400 - Insufficient or invalid request parameters.
 * HTTP error code 404 - object described in URL was not found in ECiDentity API.

-All 5xx series error codes indicate some kind of fatal server error.
+All 5xx series error codes indicate some kind of internal server error.

 ## 4.2.
 REST API authorization flow